Chengannur Mahadeva - Temple - Kerala

 Festivals

 • Varshikotsavam: Chengannur Mahadeva Temple celebrates 28 days long annual temple festival that starts from Thiruvathira Nakshatra in Dhanu Masam to Thiruvathira Nakshatra in Makaram month.
 The temple is traditionally decorated with plantain, coconut leaves, flowers, leaves, traditional lamps, lights and special pujas are also held during the festival season.
 Traditional performing arts, music and dance are the highlights.
-On the final day, the utsava Murti of the deity is taken out of the shrine for ritual bathing.
+On the final day, the Utsava Murti of the deity is taken out of the shrine for ritual bathing.

-• Thripputhu: Thripputhu is one of the important festivals celebrated in Chengannur Mahadeva Temple which is associated with the menstruation ceremony and is observed periodically in the temple.
-During Thripputhu, the temple is kept closed for three days.
-But worships will be offered to another image of the Goddess in a different spot of the temple.
+• Thripputhu: Triputharattu is one of the important festivals celebrated in Chengannur Mahadeva Temple which is associated with the menstruation ceremony and is observed periodically in the temple.
+During Triputharattu, the temple is kept closed for three days.
+But worship will be offered to another image of the Goddess in a different spot of the temple.
 On the fourth day, the idol of the Goddess is taken to a nearby river and Arattu (holy bath) is conducted.
 Later the idol is taken back to the temple.
 The idols of Lord Shiva and Goddess Parvati are taken in procession around the temple three times during this festival.
 Then Lord Shiva enters the temple through the eastern side and the Goddess Parvathy enters through the western side.

 • Thulasamkrama Neyyattu: Thulasamkrama Neyyattu is the Ghee Abhishekam festival of the Chengannur Mahadeva Temple which is conducted on every 1st day of Thulam (mid-October to mid-November).
 During this festival, 36 paras (measurement in Malayalam) of ghee is showered on the ‘Shivalingam’.